Charlotte Fischer / Cats.com

 2. Plenty of Moisture

 Hydration is vital.
-Without enough moisture, your cat is at an increased risk of developing lower urinary tract disease, including bladder crystals and urinary tract blockages.
+Without enough moisture, your cat is at an increased risk of developing lower urinary tract infection, including bladder stones and urinary tract blockages.
 Though a water bowl or fountain is essential, most cats don’t drink enough from them to compensate for a dry diet.
 Unless you feed her a high-moisture food, your cat will likely experience low-level chronic dehydration.
 Wet cat foods are nearly 80% water.

 Particularly when you’re buying wet food for your cat, make sure that it’s nutritionally complete according to the guidelines established by the European Pet Food Industry Federation (FEDIAF).
 Many wet foods are considered “complementary” products and aren’t nutritionally complete for full-time feeding.